acmerlino1/bowling-challenge/README.md

 Bowling Challenge
 =================

+A simple  program to keep track of scores in a bowling game.
+This is a frontend app, using javascript.
+The user can enter the number of pins they knock down each turn and get the score back taking into account spares and strikes.

+Set up

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own